kvinay7/interview-preparation/Java.md

 - How does switch work in Java?
 What are the fall-through and break behaviors?
 - What are labeled break and continue?
 Give an example where this is useful.
 - What is the difference between a ternary operator and if-else?
 Which is better and why?

-## Coding Practice:
-- Swap two numbers with and without using third variable.
-- Find min and max of three numbers.
-(Math Class usage)
-- Calculator program with all operators.
-- Find factorial of a number and check given number is factorial or not.
-- Find sum of digits of a number.
-(Reverse number)
-- Fibonacci series upto N terms.
-- Given number is prime or not
-- Find LCM and GCD (HCF) of two numbers.
 ---

 # Object-Oriented Programming (OOP):